 Contributions:

-• Explored a new approach to interactive narratives, denominated "Video-Based Interactive Storytelling", where characters and virtual environments are replaced by real actors and settings.
+- Explored a new approach to interactive narratives, denominated "Video-Based Interactive Storytelling", where characters and virtual environments are replaced by real actors and settings.

-• Proposed a new method for video-based interactive narratives that uses video compositing algorithms that run at truly interactive frame rates.
+- Proposed a new method for video-based interactive narratives that uses video compositing algorithms that run at truly interactive frame rates.

 Publications:

-• Edirlei Soares de Lima; Bruno Feijó; Antonio L. Furtado.
+Edirlei Soares de Lima; Bruno Feijó; Antonio L. Furtado.
 Video-based Interactive Storytelling Using Real-time Video Compositing Techniques.
 Multimedia Tools and Applications, Volume 77, Issue 2, p.
 2333–2357, 2018.
 [DOI]

-• Edirlei Soares de Lima.
+Edirlei Soares de Lima.
 Video-Based Interactive Storytelling.
 PhD Thesis.
 Pontifícia Universidade Católica do Rio de Janeiro (PUC-Rio), Rio de Janeiro, Brazil, August, 2014.
 [PDF]

-• Edirlei Soares de Lima; Bruno Feijó; Antonio L. Furtado; Cesar T. Pozzer; Angelo E. M. Ciarlini.
+Edirlei Soares de Lima; Bruno Feijó; Antonio L. Furtado; Cesar T. Pozzer; Angelo E. M. Ciarlini.
 Automatic Video Editing For Video-Based Interactive Storytelling.
 Proceedings of the 2012 IEEE International Conference on Multimedia and Expo (ICME 2012), Melbourne, Australia, July 2012. pp. 806-811.
 ISBN: 978-0-7685-4711-4.
 [DOI] [PDF]

 Video-Based Interactive Narratives:

-• Little Gray Planet - Interactive TV Comics: an educational interactive story that tells the importance of preserving the environment and the consequences that harmful acts have in the world environment.
+- Little Gray Planet - Interactive TV Comics: an educational interactive story that tells the importance of preserving the environment and the consequences that harmful acts have in the world environment.
 The story is set in an indefinite future, where the world is plagued by massive pollution caused by human interference.
 The main character, Pauline, is a girl who is always curious about the times when "the sky was blue" instead of the gray sky of her time.
 She wonders if it would be possible to have the world reverted to that previous condition.
 The user follows Pauline as she walks through different scenes, having the opportunity to interact with certain elements.
-When an ecologically friendly choice is made, it will help improving the natural environment and the user will be able to see the enhancement in the environment's quality (otherwise, the bad consequences of not choosing the right actions are shown in the same way).
+When an ecologically friendly choice is made, it will help improve the natural environment and the user will be able to see the enhancement in the environment's quality (otherwise, the bad consequences of not choosing the right actions are shown in the same way).

-• Modern Little Red Riding Hood: an adaptation of the famous Little Red Riding Hood fairy tale produced to validate the proposed approach to video-based interactive storytelling.
+- Modern Little Red Riding Hood: an adaptation of the famous Little Red Riding Hood fairy tale produced to validate the proposed approach to video-based interactive storytelling.
 It tells a modern and comic version of the original story, with funny and unexpected outcomes.
 The story takes place in three main locations: the Little Red Riding Hood house, the forest, and the grandmother’s house.
-The prototype is able to generate a considerable number of diversified stories to comply with the users desires.
-In the more conventional stories, the narrative evolves following the traditional fairy tale plot with the Big Bad Wolf tricking the Little Red Riding Hood and getting to her grandmother's house first, eating the grandmother and attacking Little Red Riding Hood when she finds out what happened.
+The prototype is able to generate a considerable number of diversified stories to comply with the users' desires.
+In the more conventional stories, the narrative evolves following the traditional fairy tale plot with the Big Bad Wolf tricking Little Red Riding Hood and getting to her grandmother's house first, eating the grandmother, and attacking Little Red Riding Hood when she finds out what happened.
 In stories with a more unconventional outcome, Little Red Riding Hood celebrates the death of her grandmother, and then shares her basket of goodies with the Big Bad Wolf.
 In stories with a more comic outcome, the Big Bad Wolf eats both Little Red Riding Hood and her grandmother, and then gets a stomach ache.